SoftwareAG/webmethods-xmldata-samples/README.md

 The Word document can be viewed directy.

-The JavaDoc can be downloaded as a aip file and extracted to a convenient location on your computer and viewed by opening a browser on the index page.
+The JavaDoc can be downloaded as a zip file and extracted to a convenient location on your computer and viewed by opening a browser on the index page.

 In addition, the Admin home page of the package contains links to the Word document and the JavaDoc.